 # # #

-The project is anticipated to be finished by early 2015.
+The work is anticipated to be finished and water restored by midnight.

 # # #